Save money series-part 1

 3. Buy used office supplies

 I love shiny new office supplies as much as the next mommypreneur, but let’s get real here.
 I don’t actually NEED them!
-(Plus I can always put them on my Christmas list-P.S. keep an eye out for some upcoming frugal gift guies!)

-My desk I got for free from my old work, which even though it’s not pretty, it’s big and does the job!
+My desk, I got for free from my old work, which even though it’s not pretty, it’s big and does the job!
 I can’t tell you the last time I purchased NEW ink cartridges for my printer.
 I always go to Cartridge World and buy the reused ones-they are like half the price of a new one!

 4. Round up your spare change!